wlodarcd-capgemini/awstraining-backend/README.md

 ```

 Terraform should automatically approve all changes and create all required resources one-by-one.
+In case of errors, please correct them, delete from setup_new_region.sh lines that has already been executed and run
+the script again.

 Then you should go to **GitHub -> Your fork repo -> Settings -> Secrets and variables**
 and create two repository secrets: